zhangchl007/MCW-App-modernization/Hands-on lab/Manual-resource-setup.md

     ![The SQL Server 2008 R2 SP3 on Windows Server 2008 R2 blade is displayed with the standard edition selected for the software plan, and the Create button highlighted.](media/create-resource-sql-server-2008-r2.png "Create SQL Server 2008 R2 Resource")

-4. On the Create a virtual machine Basics tab, set the following configuration:
+4. On the Create a virtual machine Basics tab set the following configuration:

    - Project Details: